-During Covid -19 we rushed to buy toilet rolls, premier league football players played ‘keep ups’ with them on social media (and we all followed), there were fights in supermarkets over them and drivers of vans full of them were arrested, rappers sung about them.
+During Covid -19 we’ve spotted some really useful marketing insights from an unusual source… toilet rolls!
+People rushed to buy toilet rolls and premier league football players played ‘keep ups’ with them on social media (and we all followed).
+There were fights in supermarkets over them and drivers of vans full of them were arrested, rappers sung about them.
 Nobody could understand it, we joked about it, mocked those that were doing it, as we secretly stocked our cupboards with ‘just the amount we need’.
 Stock piling food and medicines -yes, I get it – but toilet rolls?
 And yet suppliers repeatedly told us there was no problem with supply.

 Why did it happen?